-- Neglect, physical abuse, sexual abuse, and emotional abuse. - Contextualised also known as extra-familial abuse. - Bullying, including online bullying (by text message, on social networking sites, and prejudice-based bullying.
+- Neglect, physical abuse, sexual abuse, and emotional abuse. - Contextualised also known as extra-familial abuse. - Bullying, including online bullying (by text message, on social networking sites, and prejudice-based bullying. - The approach to online safety, including appropriate filtering and monitoring on school devices and school networks for home use. - 'Deliberately missing education and children who have unexplained or persistent absence from education' or maybe 'going missing from care or home' and the risks this poses on repeat occasions and for prolonged periods. - Domestic Abuse including teenage relationship abuse. - Racist, disability- based, homophobic, bi-phobic, or transphobic abuse. - Gender based violence/violence against women and girls. - Risk of extremist behaviour and/or radicalisation.

-- The approach to online safety, including appropriate filtering and monitoring on school devices and school/college networks for home use. - Going frequently missing/going missing from care or home. - Domestic Abuse including teenage relationship abuse. - Racist, disability- based, homophobic, bi-phobic, or transphobic abuse. - Gender based violence/violence against women and girls. - Risk of extremist behaviour and/or radicalisation. - Child sexual exploitation, human trafficking, modern slavery, sexual or criminal exploitation. - A young carer. - Has a mental health need. - Has special educational needs (whether or not they have a statutory Education Health and Care Plan). - Privately fostered. - Has returned home to their family from care. - Has a family member in prison or is affected by parental offending. - Child-on-Child Abuse (broadened by KCSiE 2023 to include children abusing other children, other varying form of bullying including online and sexually harmful behaviour, sexual violence, and sexual harassment (further defined in KCSiE 2023 Part Five). - Harm outside the home extra familial harm. - The impact of new technologies, including nude and semi nude images, previously sexting, and accessing pornography. - Issues which may be specific to a local area or population, is showing signs of being drawn into anti-social or criminal behaviour, including gang activity or involvement and associations with organised crime groups or county lines. - In possession of a knife and or involved in knife crime, youth violence, criminal child exploitation (CCE). - Is in family circumstances which present challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse/harm. - Is at risk of or from serious violence and violent crime. - Persistent absence from education, including persistent absence for part of the school day. - At risk of suspension or permanent exclusion - Particular issues affecting children including domestic abuse and violence, female genital mutilation and honour-based abuse. - Being subject to any conduct where the purpose is to cause a child to marry before their eighteenth birthday, even if violence, threats, or another form of coercion are not used.
-As with the existing forced marriage law, this applies to non-binding, unofficial 'marriages' as well as legal marriages (Law change on Forced Marriage, February 2023). - 'Upskirting'- The Voyeurism (Offences) Act, which is commonly known as Up-skirting Act, came into force on 12 April 2019.
+- Child sexual exploitation, human trafficking, modern slavery, sexual or criminal exploitation. - A young carer. - Has a mental health need and has an effect on school attendance and progress. - Has special educational needs (whether or not they have a statutory Education Health and Care Plan). - Privately fostered. - Has returned home to their family from care. - Has a family member in prison or is affected by parental offending. - Child-on-Child Abuse (broadened by KCSiE 2023 to include children abusing other children, other varying form of bullying including online and sexually harmful behaviour, sexual violence, and sexual harassment (further defined in KCSiE 2024 Part Five). - Harm outside the home extra familial harm. - The impact of new technologies, including sexting and accessing pornography. - Issues which may be specific to a local area or population, is showing signs of being drawn into anti-social or criminal behaviour, including gang activity or involvement and associations with organised crime groups or county lines. - In possession of a knife and or involved in knife crime, youth violence, criminal child exploitation (CCE). - Is in family circumstances which present challenges for the child, such as drug and alcohol misuse, adult mental health issues and domestic abuse/harm. - Is at risk of or from serious violence and violent crime. - Persistent absence from education, including persistent absence for part of the school day. - At risk of suspension or permanent exclusion - Issues affecting children including domestic abuse and violence, female genital mutilation and honour-based abuse. - Being subject to any conduct where the purpose is to cause a child to marry before their eighteenth birthday, even if violence, threats, or another form of coercion are not used.
+As with the existing forced marriage law, this applies to non-binding, unofficial 'marriages' as well as legal marriages (Law change on Forced Marriage, February 2023). - 'Upskirting'- The Voyeurism (Offences) Act, which is commonly known as Upskirting Act, came into force on 12 April 2019.
 Upskirting is a criminal offence and reportable by all teachers (KCSiE Annex A).

 All our staff and volunteers are aware of the indicators of abuse and neglect and know what to look for is vital for the early identification so that support can be put in place.
-Our staff and volunteers are also aware of the specific safeguarding issues that indicate or inform of concerns or incidents linked to child criminal exploitation and child sexual exploitation and know to report concerns directly to the designated safeguarding or a member of the senior leadership team should the designated safeguarding lead not be available for children who may be in need of help or protection.
+Our staff and volunteers are also aware of the specific safeguarding issues that indicate or inform of concerns or incidents linked to child criminal exploitation and child sexual exploitation and know to report concerns directly to the designated safeguarding lead or a member of the senior leadership team should the designated safeguarding lead not be available for children who may be in need of help or protection.